nylander/get_fasta_info/README.md

 ##### Options:

-- `-h` prints brief Usage information
+- `-h` print brief Usage information
-- `-n` do not print the header
+- `-n` do not print the outputoutput  header

 ##### Examples: